 - Books (both hard cover and paperback)

-- Plastic containers with recycling codes #1, 2, 4, 5 (empty out containers; lids are okay, but should be attached to the container)
+- Plastic containers with recycling codes #1, 2, 4, 5 (empty out containers; lids are okay, but should be attached to the container.
+However foil lids like those used for yogurt containers should be removed)

 - Glass bottles and jars (empty out containers; colored glass is okay)